solasieggabriel/ARIMAX-and-Lagged-MLR-Weather-Forecasting-SLSU-/README.md

 # 🛰️ City of Manila Seasonal Weather Forecasting: A Comparative Study
 ### Evaluating 14-Day Ahead Weather Predictions in the City of Manila: A Comparative Multivariate Study Using ARIMAX and Lagged Multiple Linear Regression

+This documentation provides a functional summary of the full research study.
+The complete and expanded experimental contexts are documented in the associated manuscript.

 ---

 ## 📖 Research Overview